BlueBrain/sonata-extension/source/blueconfig.rst

          which will trigger one spike in 2 seconds.
 This pattern will use that defined current and scale it according to the PercentLess value

-    .. blueconfig_value:: Pattern
-        :type: Pattern
-        :required: True
-        :unit:
-        :description:
-         Type of stimulus: Linear, RelativeLinear, Pulse, NPoisson, NPoissonInhomogeneus, Sinusoidal(deprecated), Subthreshold, Noise,
-         SynapseReplay, Hyperpolarizing, ReplayVoltageTrace, SEClamp,
-         ShotNoise, RelativeShotNoise

-    .. blueconfig_value:: SynapseConfigure
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         For NPoisson Stimuli, allows the user to specify a Synapse object type which is available to the simulator.
-The default is ExpSyn.
-Possible values are : ProbAMPANMDA_EMS, ProbGABAAB_EMS, and ExpSyn.

-    .. blueconfig_value:: PercentStart
-        :type: float
-        :required: False
-        :unit:
-        :description:
-         For RelativeLinear, the percentage of a cell's threshold current to inject at the start of the injection

-    .. blueconfig_value:: Delay
-        :type: float
-        :required: True
-        :unit: ms
-        :description:
-         Time when stimulus commences

     .. blueconfig_value:: Width
         :type: float
         :required: False
         :unit: ms
         :description:
          For Pulse Stimulus, the duration in ms of a single pulse

-    .. blueconfig_value:: Mode
-        :type: Mode
-        :required: True
-        :unit:
-        :description:
-         Current is used for most stimuli.
-Exceptions include ReplayVoltageTrace and SEClamp which then use "Voltage" instead

-    .. blueconfig_value:: Var
-        :type: float
-        :required: False
-        :unit:
-        :description:
-         deprecated

     .. blueconfig_value:: Variance
         :type: float